symfony/symfony/UPGRADE-2.6.md

 --------------

  * The `PdoSessionHandler` to store sessions in a database changed significantly.
-   This introduced a **backwards-compatability** break in the schema of the session table.
+   This introduced a **backwards-compatibility** break in the schema of the session table.
 The following changes must be made to your session table:

    - Add a new integer column called `sess_lifetime`.
 Assuming you have the